 WINE

-Uruguay is one of the top five producers of wine in South America, offering high quality wine.
-The country has over 10,000 hectares of vineyards operated by approximately 270 wineries, most them are family businesses than have been making wine since the beginning of the industry in the country.
+Uruguay is one of the top five producers of wine in South America, with over 10,000 hectares of vineyards operated by approximately 270 wineries, most them are family businesses than have been making wine since the beginning of the industry in the country.

 - Name: Oriental Republic of Uruguay